Communication Sciences and Disorders

-The application deadlines listed here are set by the School of Communication Sciences and Disorders and may be revised at any time.
-Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill academic unit's website; please contact the list at www.mcgill.ca/gps/contact/graduate-program.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the School of Communication Sciences and Disorders and may be revised at any time.
+Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.